Here's what we all wanted to see

 9. Electronic Eagle

 Some folk are never satisfied are they?
-Not happy with SRAM Eagle’s huge gear range and impressive shifting performance, people are now demanding the introduction of electronic (and ideally wireless) shifting to the Eagle remit.
+Not happy with SRAM Eagle’s huge gear range and impressive shifting performance, people now demanded introduction of electronic (and ideally wireless) shifting to the Eagle remit.
 Blimey!
 You never know though, SRAM are most definitely on it.

 10. Shorter longer dropper posts